jaoeul/gingersnap/README.md

 This is a work in progress.

+The core idea of this project is to restart binaries efficiently and determinintically, providing mutated input for each run.
+When a specific input triggers a crash, the fuzzer will note the input and proceed with the next input.

 # Components

 ## MMU
-The core idea of this project is to restart binaries quickly with different input.
-When a specific input triggers a crash, the fuzzer will note the input and proceed with the next input.

 We will need to be able to detect crashes.
 The MMU handles the memory required for the test binary.
 It will implement byte-level permission, detectingn when an